Back in Your Life (Jonathan Richman album)

 Back in Your Life is the third album by American rock band Jonathan Richman and the Modern Lovers, released in February 1979 by Beserkley Records.
 Despite being credited to Richman and his backing band, the album only features the backing band on half of the album.

 Background

 The album marks an experimental venture away from the Modern Lovers' typical rock sound, mostly owing to a new backing band accompanying Richman.
 The album ventures into genres like doo-wop and children's music.

 In 2019, the album was reissued on silver-colored vinyl.

 Reception

-Stephen Cook of AllMusic called the album "Sweet, fun, and honest", noting Richman's "unbridled enthusiasm, wit, and crack songs".
+Stephen Cook of AllMusic called the album "sweet, fun, and honest," noting Richman's "unbridled enthusiasm, wit, and crack songs."

-Smash Hits said, "The world's cleverest clown opts for a cheapo '50s style sound this time out as he jaunts and quavers through this collection with his usual mixture of humour and touching honesty.
+Smash Hits wrote that "the world's cleverest clown opts for a cheapo '50s style sound this time out as he jaunts and quavers through this collection with his usual mixture of humour and touching honesty.
 It's distinctive alright."
-Robert Christgau said, "I'd say this is great kiddie music--lotsa innocence, lotsa animal songs, even a snot joke."
+Robert Christgau wrote: "I'd say this is great kiddie music—lotsa innocence, lotsa animal songs, even a snot joke."